 Our service doesn’t provide crisis support or medical help.

 If you or someone you know is in crisis please call either:

 Kids Helpline: 1800 551 800

 Eating disorders are serious mental health issues, and there are at least seven different types of eating disorders.

-Body image can affect how we engage with the world and it’s normal for body image to fluctuate.
-Developing and modelling body image can support physical and mental wellbeing, while negative body image can result in harmful thoughts or behaviours.
+Body image can affect how we are in the world and it’s normal for body image to change.
+Developing and modelling healthy body image can support physical and mental wellbeing, while negative body image can result in harmful thoughts or behaviours.

-Connect with others and learn new skills and strategies – for people experiencing an eating disorder or body image issue, and their friends, carers and families.
+Connect with and learn from others – for people experiencing an eating disorder or body image issue, and their friends, carers and families.

 Our Helpline can provide referrals to health professionals and services with an understanding of eating disorders around Australia.
 Contact our Helpline.